romantic668/react/README.md

 ## Available Scripts

-To download and run the project, follow these 3 steps:
+To download and run the project, use this single command:

-### `npm install`

-Install dependecies for the client

-### `npm run server-install`
+### `npm run stack-install`

-Install dependecies for the server
+First time running, use above command to install and run the project

 ### `npm run dev`

-Run the client & server with concurrently
+On subsequent runs, use above command to run the app without installing

 ```
 Server runs on http://localhost:5000 and client on http://localhost:3000.
 Go to http://localhost:3000 for access.